siqirua/tp/docs/DeveloperGuide.md

 Step 2.
 The user creates the desired graded components and adds all the students in the cohort.

 Step 3.
 The user then executes `autograde ag/percentile pg/5 15 30 50 60 70 80 90 95` to execute the auto-grading system, the 'percentile'
-keyword indicates that Modulight grades based on the students' percentile compared to another.
+keyword indicates that ModuLight grades based on the students' percentile compared to another.
 The value after `pg/` indicates the top percentile for each corresponding grade threshold, i.e. `pg/[A+] [A] [A-] [B+] ...`.

 <box type="info" seamless>